SFX-WoW/Masque_Skins/Masque_Darion/README.md

 ## [Installation][Top]

-Copy the `Skins.lua` and `Masque_Darion.toc` files from this repository to local skin directory, overwriting any existing files.
+Copy the `Skins.lua` and `Masque_Darion.toc` files from this repository to the local skin directory, overwriting any existing files.

 ## [Credits][Top]